Why Flooring Professionals Must Always Test For Excessive Moisture And Alkalinity

 Regardless of whether hardwood or engineered flooring is to be installed, all material should be checked with an accurate wood moisture meter.
 This involves opening and testing several bundles to ensure the wood flooring is the same MC throughout, and is compatible with the subfloor which the flooring will cover when installed.

 As with the wood subfloor, pin-style and pinless meters can give an indication of the MC to ensure a professional and long-lasting flooring installation.

 The pinless meters haves some unique advantages over the pin-style meters.
 Since they don’t use pins, they won’t damage the wood flooring with unsightly pin holes.
 That means no filing or sanding on the final floor.
 They also enable installers to measure entire bundles in a matter of seconds.

-The Wagner Meters MMC220 is a pinless floor moisture meter which offers flooring professionals a versatile range of options for measuring and monitoring wood moisture content.
+The Wagner Meters Orion line are pinless floor moisture meters which offers flooring professionals a versatile range of options for measuring and monitoring wood moisture content.
 Considered one of the world’s most accurate hardwood moisture meters based on third-party and university tests, it comes with dual-depth reading options and Wagner’s signature IntelliSense™ technology for accuracy that is virtually unaffected by surface moisture.